microsoft/genaiscript/docs/src/content/docs/reference/scripts/diagrams.md

-The generated markdown will look like this:
+The generated Markdown will appear as follows:

 ````markdown
 ```mermaid